mnishiguchi/event_sensitivity_control/readme.md

 # Event sensitivity control

-In this repo, I will learn how [tristen/hoverintent](https://github.com/tristen/hoverintent/blob/gh-pages/index.js) works.
+In this repo, I will learn how [tristen/hoverintent](https://github.com/tristen/hoverintent/blob/gh-pages/index.js) works, and write an ES6 class for the hoverintent functionalities.

 ## Demo app